industrial-edge/iot-gateway/README.md

 - The Bottle filling example project is loaded to a PLC on which a OPC-UA server is running
 - The minimum publishing interval and sampling interval of the OPC UA server of the PLC is set to 100ms
-- OPC UA Connector is installed on the Industrial Edge Device (IED)
+- The following Apps are installed on the Industrial Edge Device (IED):
+  - Databus
+  - Common Import Converter
+  - IIH Registry Service
+  - IIH Essentials
+  - OPC UA Connector
-- Cloud Connector is installed on the IED
+  - Cloud Connector
+  - Flow Creator
-- Flow Creator is installed on the IED
+- The following Apps are installed on the Industrial Edge Management (IEM) in the *Application Manager* Platform:
+  - Databus Configurator
+  - Common Connector Configurator
+  - Cloud Connector Configurator
 - Access to AWS with permission to create IoT Devices and policies

 ### TIA Project